-Never succumb to the salesperson’s tactics by agreeing to purchase a model that is out of your price range.
-Many people are smooth-talked into buying sports cars because the person looks good in it.
+Never let salespeople talk you into a vehicle priced beyond your budget.
+Many people are smooth-talked into buying a sports cars because salespeople say the salesman says they would look good in it.
 Remember that salespeople are motivated by the salesman wants his commission!

 Test the merchandise before you purchase.

 Call your bank to see if you can get the financing you need for the vehicle you are interested in.
 This is simply for your own good.
 Though the dealership’s finance department may get you a better deal than the bank, consulting with outside banks is a good way to get a ballpark idea of what you will pay.

 Make it a policy to always pay less than the sticker price.
 The sticker price isn’t what the salesperson expects to receive for that car.
 If you are not good at negotiating bring someone with you that is.
 You need to know what a good price is for the desired car beforehand so that you can figure out what you’ll be willing to pay.